Shoppers are in for a surprise this Christmas as retailers plan to bring forward their last order dates.

-- 57% of shoppers confident in pushing back their Christmas shopping this year.
+- 57% of shoppers are confident in pushing back their Christmas shopping this year.

 - 34% of retailers have less confidence in their fulfilment capabilities this year and are bringing forward last order dates.

-- Only 17% retailers planning on extending last order date, despite customer demands.
+- Only 17% of retailers planning on extending the last order date, despite customer demands.